rafelafrance/traiter_vertnet/README.md

    - `total_length`: millimeters
    - `tragus_length`: millimeters
    - `vagina_state`: text

-2. The trait name is optionally followed by trait index if there are multiple extractions for the same trait, like: body_mass.**2**.value.
-So, in this example there were at least 2 body mass extractions.
+# Trait column header fields

-3. Finally, the last field is the trait value, or a trait flag, like: body_mass.2.**value**.
+ This is the last part of the trait column header the for example the "value" in: body_mass.
 There are a few different flags/values:

    - `value` is either a measurement normalized to millimeters or grams or a controlled vocabulary value.
 This depends on the trait being extracted.
    - `is_shorthand` = did the trait measurement come from a shorthand notation like "182.5-84.5-24.5-17=24.5g".
    - `units_inferred` indicate if the units for the trait were missing from the input data and were guessed.